ManifoldScholar/manifold-docusaurus/docs/backend/resource.md

 The header for the Resources view is the same as for all other Project-level Sidebar items, denoting the title and subtitle of the Project along with buttons to `Preview` or `Delete` it.

-When individual Resource records are accessed, the header adjusts to the context changing the functionality of those buttons: `Preview` opens the to the Resource’s detail page, instead of the Project homepage, and `Delete` removes the specific Resource from the system, versus deleting the entire Project.
+When individual Resource records are accessed, the header adjusts to the context, changing the functionality of those buttons: `Preview` opens the to the Resource’s detail page, instead of the Project homepage, and `Delete` removes the specific Resource from the system, versus deleting the entire Project.

 ### Sidebar

 The Sidebar’s `Resource` menu opens a view where new Resources can be added individually or in bulk and existing Resources can be searched through and filtered in a paginated list.
-When an individual Resource record is selected, the Sidebar will display new options specific that Resource, described fully in [Settings and Fields](../backend/resource.md#settings-and-fields) below.
+When an individual Resource record is selected, the Sidebar will display new options specific to that Resource, described fully in [Settings and Fields](../backend/resource.md#settings-and-fields) below.

 ### Editing Pane